 You can easily see how many features contain useful information, and edit feature lists used for modeling (Figure 6).

 There are also options to drill down on variables to view distributions and trends (Figure 7).

 In addition to traditional time series models like ARIMA, DataRobot automatically builds modern algorithms such as XGBoost, Light GBM, Keras LSTM, TensorFlow, DeepAR, as well as proprietary models like Eureqa, and even open source Prophet models from Facebook that can be compared directly to the traditional models.
 DataRobot optimizes data automatically for each algorithm, performing operations like one-hot encoding, missing value imputation, text mining, and standardization to transform features for optimal results.

 DataRobot streamlines model development by automatically ranking models (or ensembles of models) based on model performance for backtesting and holdout partitions.
 By cost-effectively evaluating a near-infinite combination of data transformations, features, algorithms, and tuning parameters in parallel across a cluster of servers, DataRobot delivers the best predictive model in the shortest amount of time.

-To estimate possible model performance, the Evaluate options include industry standard Lift Chart, Feature Fit, Accuracy over Time (Figure 9), Forecast vs. Actual, and Advanced Tuning.
+To estimate possible model performance, the Leaderboard > Evaluate options include industry standard Lift Chart, Feature Fit, Accuracy over Time (Figure 9), Stability, Forecast vs. Actual, and Advanced Tuning.
 There are also options for measuring models by Learning Curves, Speed versus Accuracy, and Comparisons.
 The interactive charts to evaluate models are very detailed, but don't require a background in data science in order to understand what they convey.

 DataRobot offers superior transparency, interpretability, and explainability so you easily understand how models were built, and have the confidence to explain to others why a model made the prediction it did.